+86 18221094035

 Step 1: Low-Pressure Flushing

-• Flush system with RO permeate for 30 minutes
+• Flush with RO permeate for 30 minutes

 • Flow rate: 50% of design flow